mmcleod89/UnityBoidsExample/README.md

 This Unity project is a very simple boids implementation.

+To download and use:

+1. Clone this repo!
+2. Open up the Unity Hub.
+3. Click **Add**.
+4. The folder you want is `Unity_Project_Files/Boids`: The `Boids` folder is the thing we actually developed in Unity together!
+This structure is just so Unity files etc. can be kept separate from, say, documentation or other project files.
+5. Go ahead and open it up!

+This project was created with **Unity 2020.3.20f1**.
+If you are using a different version of Unity it might need to convert the project files, which may take a little time but should not break anything.

+## Scene / Object Structure

 Some general features to look out for:
 - The object representing a "boid" can be found in the Prefabs folder.
 This is a game object with a script as well as a child object which holds the 3D model.
 The child object is so that the 3D model can be rotated relative to the main game object.
     - Boids also have a velocity parameter; the velocity in the prefab is the default starting velocity for boids.